Toll Free:

 gRPC Server

-To start a gRPC project in Visual Studio/Visual Studio Code, you have to select gRPC template while creating a new project.
+To start a gRPC project in Visual Studio/Visual Studio Code, you have to select the gRPC template while creating a new project.
 Or you can run the below command to create a new gRPC service.

 dotnet add package Grpc.AspNetCore